mrmiguu/creation/README.md

 evolve build
 ```

-This compiles your Python code and assets into the `dist/` folder, ready for static hosting.
+This compiles your app into `.evolve/dist/`, ready for static hosting.

 -----

 ##  The "Hello World" Component

-Evolve uses a functional component syntax inspired by React but powered by Python.

-`pages/home.py`:
+Evolve uses a FastAPI-style decorator syntax.
+Create an `app.py` anywhere:

 ```python
 from evolve.router.router import page